karoldziadkowiec/non-stationary-heat-transport-FEM/README.md

 Technology used in the project: C++ with visual rendering in ParaView

-Software for simulating the non-stationary heat transport process using Finite Element Method (FEN) with convection boundary condition - popular method for numerically solving differential equations arising in engineering and mathematical modeling.
+Software for simulating the non-stationary heat transport process using Finite Element Method (FEM) with convection boundary condition - popular method for numerically solving differential equations arising in engineering and mathematical modeling.
 The software operates in 2D space.
 The main goal is to calculate the temperature vector {t1} for a specific time step and visualize it on grids.
 The temperature vector {t1} contains the calculated temperatures at each grid node for a given time step.

 Steps taken:
 1. Reading mesh data from a text file.